SCIFIHISTORY.NET

 "Malcolm Reynolds is a veteran and the captain of Serenity.
 He and his crew are smuggling goods, but they need to pick up some passengers for extra money.
 However, not all the passengers are what they seem."

-On this day in 2003, Mutant X aired "Lest He Become."
-This served as the twenty-second episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2003 (in the U.S.), Mutant X aired "Lest He Become."
+Officially, this served as the twenty-second episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "Shalimar reluctantly agrees to contact her estranged father when the team learn his company is involved in genetic testing and manipulation."

-On this day in 2007, the BBC's Dinosapien aired "Electricity."
-This served as the eighth episode in the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 2007 (in the United Kingdom), the BBC's Dinosapien aired "Electricity."
+Officially, this served as the eighth episode in the program's only season, and here's the plot summary as provided by IMDB.com:

 "Eno discovers the destructive power of lightning and he sets out to harness it.
 His search for tools brings him into camp on the day of the Talent Show.
 Nearly discovered by Dr. Aikens, he takes cover.
 Lauren realizes she must smuggle him out of the camp and convinces Courtney to ham it up in the Talent Show to distract everyone.
 Safely back in the woods, Eno tests his "Lightning Collector".
 But we don't know why he has built it or what he wants to use it for."